Beech Hill Farm & Ice Cream Barn, Contoocook, NH

 LaValley Farms, Suncook, NH

 Chris and Danielle LaValley worked on Blake Farms in Pembroke as teenagers.
-In 2006, they purchased the property – it was then that reality struck; there is a difference between working on a farm and owning a farm.
+In 2006, they purchased the property—it was then that reality struck; there is a difference between working on a farm and owning a farm.
 Where to begin?
 Chris took on the responsibility of learning the science and methodology of farming so he could manage the fields.
 Danielle, began as cashier.
 As demand for their fresh products increased, she became the bookkeeper and manager for their retail farmstands in Hooksett and Manchester.
-Today the LaValleys in addition to the original farmland in Pembroke, but also farm in Allenstown and Hooksett to provide enough product for their increasing number of retail customers.
+Today, the LaValleys in addition to the original farmland in Pembroke, but also farm in Allenstown and Hooksett to provide enough product for their increasing number of retail customers.
+Premium produce, grass-fed beef, honey, ice cream, milk, pork, salsa, homemade pies, and more are for sale at the Hooksett Farmstand.
+You can find freshly harvested veggies all summer long—and pumpkins in the fall.